bettercss/base/README.md

 # Base

-The `Base` module contains libraries to handle normalisation and resets.
+The `Base` module contains base libraries for Bettercss.

 ## Installation